vincedarley/homebridge-plugin-bwaspa/README.md

 Please note if your spa is controlled by Balboa's "Control My Spa" app, hardware and cloud-service, then this plugin is not currently compatible.
 It works with spas that use Balboa wifi receiver module and the Balboa Worldwide App (BWA app).
 Also usage of this [project](https://github.com/NorthernMan54/esp32_balboa_spa) to create your own WiFi module is supported.

 Note (2025): this hasn't been updated for some years because it simply works well.
 No meaningful bugs have been reported.
-Once Homebridge 2.0 is released my intention is to update the plugin where needed, and likely also work to add Matter support via Homebridge 2.0's matter capabilities.
+The only meaningful recent changes are to add Matter support via Homebridge 2.0's matter capabilities.

 # Getting started